ahmadhassanch/editable_table/html/readme.txt

+When column is being deleted, if colspan >1 then reduce column span.

 - should not be able to insert row above title row
 - multiple cell selection
 - decrease/increase font size in a cell